How to fix ‘Windows cannot access computer’ error code 0x80004005

 - The box next to Share this folder should be checked.
 Check it if it isn’t.
 Then click Permissions.

-- Highlight the Everyone group which should be in the top pane and allow Full Control.
+- Highlight the Everyone group, which should be in the top panel, and allow Full Control.
 If there isn’t an Everyone group, click Add and type ‘Everyone’ in the bottom pane and then select it.

 If this solution doesn’t work for you, it’s time to move on to quick fix number five.

 Quick Fix 5: Re-download Windows 10 Update

 If you receive this error message while attempting to update Windows 10, the problem could be caused by a corrupt installation file.

 To fix this, try re-downloading the Windows 10 installer and starting over.
 Frustrating as it may be, it’s worth a shot if this is the source of the problem.

 Quick Fix 6: Enable SMB 1.0/CIFS File Sharing Support